Noelli117/itp/Final/README2.md

 In this code, sample_rate_label is a label widget created using tk.Label that displays the text "Sample Rate:".

 sample_rate_label.grid(row=0, column=0)
+#'.grid(row=0, column=0)': This part of the code is using the .grid() method to specify the positioning of the sample_rate_label within the GUI.
+In GUI frameworks like Tkinter (for Python), the .grid() method is used to arrange widgets in rows and columns within a grid layout.
+'row=0': This specifies that the widget should be placed in the 0th row of the grid.
+Rows are numbered starting from 0, so the first row is indexed as 0.
+'column=0': This specifies that the widget should be placed in the 0th column of the grid.
+Similarly, columns are also indexed starting from 0.

 sample_rate_entry = ttk.Entry(root)
 #Entry fields provide a space for users to input data, such as numbers or text.
-sample_rate_entry is an entry field widget created using ttk.Entry where users can input the sample rate value. sample_rate_entry.grid(row=0, column=1) sample_rate_entry.insert(0, str(f_s))
+sample_rate_entry is an entry field widget created using ttk.Entry where users can input the sample rate value. sample_rate_entry.grid(row=0, column=1)
+#Same as above.

+sample_rate_entry.insert(0, str(f_s))
+#sample_rate_entry: This seems to be a variable or object representing an entry widget in the GUI.
+An entry widget is typically used to allow users to input or edit text.
+.insert(0, str(f_s)): This part of the code is using the .insert() method to insert text into the sample_rate_entry widget.
+0: This indicates the index position at which the text will be inserted.
+In this case, 0 means the text will be inserted at the beginning of the entry widget, effectively replacing any existing text. str(f_s): This converts the value of f_s (which seems to be a variable) into a string.
+The str() function is used to convert non-string objects into strings so they can be displayed or manipulated as text.

 duration_label = tk.Label(root, text="Duration (s):")
 duration_label.grid(row=1, column=0)